emacsmirror/bible-gateway/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Unlicensed License.
+Distributed under the GPL-3.0 license.
 See [`LICENSE`](https://github.com/kristjoc/votd/blob/main/LICENSE) for more information.